iroslavie/iroslavie/README.md

 Frontend developer (junior) who has already dealt with more than just buttons — including real production issues.

-I like when UI looks clean and the logic behind it doesn’t make you want to rewrite everything from scratch.

 ---

 ## 🧠 About me

-* 🎓 Completed frontend development training
+* 🎓 Completed frontend development training in School 21 by Sber
 * 💼 6 months internship experience (not just “change button color”)
 * ⚡ I enjoy seeing results fast — that’s why I like UI + logic
 * 🔧 Not afraid of diving into legacy code and making it better